A necessary prepping mindset begins with each of us as individuals.

 Do Hard Things

-Put in time and effort to challenge yourself, to make it hard for yourself.
+Put in the time and effort to challenge yourself, to make it hard for yourself.

 Go to training that stresses you emotionally and physically.
 When you finish the training, bring newly-learned skills home and use them as your own.
 Teach them to others.